TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/GerritAccount.rst

 Setting up your Gerrit account
 ------------------------------

-Head over to Gerrit_ and scroll at the end of the page and switch to the new UI.
+Head over to Gerrit_, scroll to the end of the page and switch to the new UI.

 .. note::
     If you still want to use the old UI, please follow the version 1.0 of this guide.